exakat/exakat-docs/Reference/Rules/Vendors/Cakephp.rst

 Cakephp
 +++++++

-  This rules reports when code is based on the CakePHP framework.
+  This rules reports when the source code is based on the CakePHP framework.

+CakePHP is an open-source web framework.
+It follows the model–view–controller (MVC) approach and is written in PHP, modeled after the concepts of Ruby on Rails, and distributed under the MIT License.

 .. code-block:: php